-(a) Where excavation is proposed within a Tree Protection Zone, you must supply a Tree Protection Plan (see 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) prior to any excavation commencing on site that meets all requirements outlined in Section 11.2.2 and shows the exact location of all proposed excavation in relation to the nearby public tree(s).
-See 11.2.2 (d) for our specific requirements for excavating within a Tree Protection Zone.
+(a) Where excavation is proposed within a Tree Protection Zone, you must submit a Tree Protection Plan (see 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) prior to any excavation commencing on site.
+The Plan must meet all requirements outlined in Section 11 and show the exact location of all proposed excavation in relation to the nearby public tree(s).
+See 11.2.2(d) for our specific requirements for excavating within a Tree Protection Zone.